-Mulching is a common gardening practice done for a number of good reasons.
-Using the proper types of mulch and mulching techniques can have wondrous effects on your garden, but mulching incorrectly can do the opposite.
-Here’s how to get the most out of mulching.
+Mulching is a common gardening practice with many benefits.
+But using mulch incorrectly can have the opposite effect.
+Here’s how to mulch a garden—and get the most out of mulching.

 Advantages of Mulching